Light Pipe Design Guide

 Flexible Light Pipe Design Guidelines

 Flexible light pipes are the exact opposite of rigid light pipes.
 They are made of a polycarbonate fiber that is designed to be extremely flexible.
 These bendable properties make it possible to transmit light around corners and tight spaces without losing much energy.
-An ideal solution for a range of applications, flexible light pipes attach to the PCB and carry the light from board-mounted LEDs to the control panel while remaining secure and providing ESD protection.

-Pros of flexible light pipes
+Pros of flexible light pipes:

 • Carry light around curves